Working in a UX agency means that sometimes you’ll get limited budget for an entire project or for certain parts of a project.

 Let’s take a look at a specific example of a task.
 In the following example I’ve considered that the product is an ecommerce website that sells electronics, and the user’s task is to purchase a specific product.
 The task might be framed like this:

-I want to buy a smart watch.
+I want to buy a smartwatch.
 I’d like the watch to be black.
-The only features I’m interested in a smart watch are sleep monitoring and counting my walking steps.
+The only features I’m interested in a smartwatch are sleep monitoring and counting my walking steps.
 It’s really important that the watch has a good battery and that I won’t need to constantly charge it.
 I want the watch to be under 100 dollars.
 I’m brand agnostic, but I’m aware of the big brands in this niche.

 I will use this example of a task to describe the two internal evaluation methods mentioned above.

-Informal Action Analysis is a method where experts have to accomplish given tasks and note down each of the steps they went through in his flow.
+Informal Action Analysis is a method where experts have to accomplish given tasks and note down each of the steps they went through in the flow.
 They will then write down encountered problems of layout, usability, perception and potential ways of improvement at each step.

-Following the above mentioned task example, an expert might write down something like this:
+Following the above-mentioned task example, an expert might write down something like this:

-I want to buy a smart watch.
+I want to buy a smartwatch.
 I’d like the watch to be black.
-The only features I’m interested in a smart watch are sleep monitoring and counting my walking steps.
+The only features I’m interested in a smartwatch are sleep monitoring and counting my walking steps.
 It’s really important that the watch has a good battery and that I won’t need to constantly charge it.
 I want the watch to be under 100 dollars.
 I’m brand agnostic, but I’m aware of the big brands in this niche.

-An expert might then write down encountered problems for each step: maybe the available filtering system is not enough for the user, maybe the user expected to be able to make a comparison between two products and such a feature is not available, etc. Layout problems (ex.
-“The ‘Checkout’ button was not visible and I had trouble looking for it”) and wording problems (ex: “The link ‘Discover more’ was not very self explanatory.
+Layout problems (ex.
+“The ‘Checkout’ button was not visible and I had trouble looking for it”) and wording problems (ex: “The link ‘Discover more’ was not very self-explanatory.
 I didn’t understand what I was going to discover after clicking on it.”) might also be written down by experts.

 After a number of experts have done the analysis (from our experience, four or more), patterns will begin to emerge.
 It’s then the facilitator’s job to collect all the insights, to rank them by importance and to turn them into solutions.